Mabo v Queensland (No 2): History of Mer

 The case centred on the Murray Islands Group, consisting of Murray Island (known traditionally as Mer Island), Waua Islet and Daua Island.
 The islands have been inhabited by the Meriam people (a group of Torres Strait Islanders) for between 300 and 2,000 years.

-Prior to and after annexation by the British, rights to land on Mer is governed by Malo's Law, "a set of religiously sanctioned laws which Merriam people feel bound to observe".
+Prior to and after annexation by the British, rights to land on Mer are governed by Malo's Law, "a set of religiously sanctioned laws which Merriam people feel bound to observe".
 Under this law, the entirety of Mer is owned by different Meriam land owners and there is no concept of public ownership.
 Land is owned by the eldest son on behalf of a particular lineage or family so that land is jointly owned individually and communally.
 Unlike western law, title to land is orally based, although there is also a written tradition introduced to comply with State and Commonwealth inheritance and welfare laws.
 However, ownership is not 'one way' under this system of law, and an individual both owns the land and is owned by it.
 As such, they have the responsibility to care for and share it with their clan or family and maintain it for future generations.

 In 1871, missionaries from the London Missionary Society arrived on the Torres Strait island of Darnley Island in an event known as "The coming of the Light" leading to the conversion to Christianity of much of the Torres Strait, including Mer Island.
 This however did not lead to a replacement of traditional native traditions, but a synthesis with traditional customs, including Malo's Law, being recognised within the framework of Christianity.
-Reverend David Passi, who gave evidence in the trial, explained that he believed that God had sent Malo to Mer Island and that "Jesus Christ was where Malo was pointing."
+Reverend David Passi, who gave evidence in the trial, explained that he believed that God had sent Malo to Mer Island and that "Jesus Christ was where Malo was pointing".

-In 1879, the islands were formally annexed by the State of Queensland.
+In 1879, the islands were formally annexed by the Colony (now the State) of Queensland.

 By the 1900s, the traditional economic life of the Torres Strait gave way to wage labouring on fishing boats mostly owned by others.
 In the aftermath of the Great Depression and a subsequent cut in wages, Islanders in 1936 joined a strike instigated by Mer Islanders.
 This strike was the first organised Islander challenge to western authorities since colonisation.